 - Henry David Thoreau in Walden said it this way: “I love a broad margin to my life.”
 In contemporary America, “busy” is our red badge of courage.
 It says we are important.
 It says that we are essential.
 Not only have we sacrificed a broad margin; I think many of us live with no margin … and the world pays a price.

-So, how might these apply to your life?
+go to site So, how might these apply to your life?

 - As a family, what are your core values?